Zanzibarr/TSP-OR-II/README.md

 #### Compile in Linux / MacOS

-To compile write in the terminal:
+To compile, get inside the 'code' folder write in the terminal:

 ```shell
 make